ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### The Boot Count Claim (boot-count)

-This claim contains a count of the number times the entity or submod has been booted.
+The boot count claim contains the number times the entity or submod has been booted.
 Support for this claim requires a persistent storage on the device.